SeanQuinn781/LogViz/README.md

 5. To switch to a different log file / map use the "Log Buttons" on the right side of the Map UI

 To optionally deploy as a Gunicorn/ Systemd service See documentation and scripts in /app/gunicorn_config

+## Blocking IPs from the map service on your host machine

+1. Start the app and the python web server ufwHost.py: python3 ufwHost.py
+cd app && python3 main.py

+3. Go to http://127.0.0.1:3000, upload your log files.
+Click generate map, hover over the request tooltip and click 'UFW block ip'

+4. You will need to run sudo once in the web server terminal to execute the ufw rule